Udemy vs Skillshare (2026): Which Learning Platform Should You Use?

 Pricing Comparison

-Pricing shown is approximate based on publicly available information as of May 2026.
-Check each platform's official pricing page for current rates, active promotions, and regional pricing.
+Pricing shown is approximate based on publicly available information as of June 2026.
+Verify current pricing on each platform's official pricing page before subscribing — rates, promotions, and regional pricing vary.

 Tier